chandu-6758/ui-library/README.md

 5. Create a sample application in packages/app/src/index2.js
 6. Update packages/app/package.json to include "start": "node src/index.js" in the scripts section.
-7.Create an HTML file (packages/app/index.html) with a container element Open your browser and navigate to http://localhost:8000 (or the specified port).
+7.Create an HTML file (packages/app/index.html) with a container element to run the application: cd packages/app npm start

+Open your browser and navigate to http://localhost:8000 (or the specified port).
 You should see the simple web page with an h1 tag and a button.
 The console logs for mounting and state change events should appear in the browser's console when you interact with the button.